Jubatian/rrpge-spec/specs/userlib/fontdata.rst

 ------------------------------------------------------------------------------

-The font uses the 0xFC500 - 0xFDFFF range in the Peripheral RAM.
-In this area four instances of the font are defined using the following ranges:
+The font uses the 0xFC500 - 0xFD27F range in the Peripheral RAM.
+In this area two instances of the font are defined using the following ranges:

 - 0xFC500 - 0xFCBBF: Normal font for 4 bit mode
 - 0xFCBC0 - 0xFD27F: Inverted font for 4 bit mode
-- 0xFD280 - 0xFD93F: Normal font for 8 bit mode
-- 0xFD940 - 0xFDFFF: Inverted font for 8 bit mode

 While the font itself contains only 512 characters (taking 1536 or 0x600 PRAM cells), 64 characters worth of empty space is provided after each for a